rohank92/CredentialChecker/README.md

 When using the password checker (option 2) your password is NOT transmitted, it is hashed (SHA1) AND only the first 5 characters are used to verify if it is available online.You can verify this in the source code."

+Usage : run the program with python credentialchecker.py

 Credits to haveibeenpwned.com for providing the data.